WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 This leftover 1.5 bitcoin change UTXO is connected to the input UTXO of the transaction, and thus also has an `anonymity set` of 1.
 As a result, when you send this leftover/change coin in a new transaction, it is clear to any observer that you were part of the transaction that sent 0.5 bitcoin to Alice.

-This process is applicable to any bitcoin transaction where the "send" amount is less than the total number of bitcoins associated with a given address/UTXO.
+This process is applicable to any Bitcoin transaction where the `sent` amount is less than the total value of the input UTXO.

 ### First round CoinJoin change